ruuda/blog/posts/the-task-monad-in-csharp.md

 Return
 ------
-For `Task<T>` to be a monad, it not only requires a 'bind' method, but a 'return' method as well.
+For `Task<T>` to be a monad, it not only requires a ‘bind’ method, but a ‘return’ method as well.
 The return method is nothing like the `return` statement in C#.
 What it does, is convert a non-monadic value, into a monadic value.
 In other words, it converts `T` into a `Task<T>`.
 The .NET framework 4.5 implements return: it is called `Task.FromResult`.
 For